-They are both begin with the letter “U” and were both part of the COVID-19 Relief law signed by President Trump earlier this month.
+They both begin with the letter “U” and were both part of the COVID-19 Relief law signed by President Trump earlier this month.
 The law deals with many subject matters including a $300 federal unemployment supplement and the release of an unclassified report about U.F.O.s near U.S. military bases.
 If you don’t believe U.F.O.s are part of the law, you are welcome to fact check it yourself.

 LOUISIANA UNEMPLOYMENT PLUS THE $300 PER WEEK SUPPLEMENT